sjbiaga/pisc/README.md

 The contention between the enabled actions occurs as follows.
 First, it "disables" the excluded actions associated, if any.
-Each action in a sequence is a `for` generator that calls a method in `spi.scala`; the key of this action is passed as second argument.
+Each action in a sequence is a `for` generator that calls a method in `ba.scala`; the key of this action is passed as second argument.
 The method is within a unique scope (`^`) to distinguish between different actions that correspond to the same key (multisets).
 It creates a `Deferred[IO, Option[(Double, -)]]` and offers these together with the